easybuilders/easybuild/docs/Easystack-files.rst

         'installpath': '/my/custom/installpath'
       }

-The same command line arguments and options that are valid for the ``eb`` command can be used here, but any prefixed ``-`` or ``--`` that are commonly used on the command line are ommitted in easystack files.
+The same command line arguments and options that are valid for the ``eb`` command can be used here, but any prefixed ``-`` or ``--`` that are commonly used on the command line are omitted in easystack files.

 Running the easystack file above would be equivalent to running: